bhavna2910/Mission-to-Mars/README.md

 Index-d2 file has the code.
 Upon running it, shows all the four hemispheres.

 ### Deliverable 3- Add Bootstrap 3 Components
-index file has the updated code.
+Index file has the updated code.
 Upon running it, the final deliverable requirements are met.